rbachawal/project1/cortexstyle.md

           ...
           #endif /* __MOTR_SUBSYS_HEADER_H__ */

-      notice, that include guards should use names conforming to the following regular expression:
+      notice, that includes guards should use names conforming to the following regular expression:

           __MOTR_\w+_H__

-      This is required for a build script which automatically checks correctness of include guards and reports duplicates;
+      This is required for a build script that automatically checks correctness of include guards and reports duplicates;

   * Specify invariants as a conjunction of positive properties one can rely